Helping you grow closer to God

 Most of us have a view of God that His arms are crossed; His toe is tapping.
 He has a long, boney finger.
 And anything you’ve ever done, He is really ticked off, and just can’t wait for you to come, and he’s going to take you to the spiritual woodshed.
 “Now, I told you not to do that.
 See?
 This wouldn’t have happened if it wasn’t…”

-And notice, they experience the joy of obedience.
+And notice, they experienced the joy of obedience.
 See, for many of you, the next step – God’s will for you is just to take the next step of obedience.
 What is it that He’s showing you?
 You return to His Word.
 The next step is, “I’m going to get in His Word.”
-The next step is, “I’m going to deal…”
+The next step is, “I’m going to deal.”

 Even as I speak, it’s an amazing thing how God works.
 I can just tell you, right now, like, little lights flashing over the tops of your heads is the Spirit of God showing different people, “Uh-oh.”
 And He’s bringing things to your mind.